Subeeshpn/contactManagement.App/README.md

 Tools
 Visual studio 2022visual studio codeMS test.
 Mock, Autofixure Swagger ui

 Project Details : Contact management application.
 Source code available in github repository.
+Tried to implement maximum features.

 Two projects created API , Front end
 Backend .net core api : Dotnet core api is designed with repository pattern.

 This api is divided in to repository layer, domain layer, api controller layer. so separation of concern achieved.

+Decision for the architecture

+Future enhancement become easier by following DI of Solid principles, Repositori patterns helps to organize implementations seperately for business logic and db logics. by desinging Api proect helps to consume the services with any type clients.

 Dependency injection applied with api.